HermanL02/WarwickUniversity-Notes/CS915 Revision.md

 2. Why H(k, m) is not secure?
 3. HMAC, timing attack是什么?
 ### Key agreement
 1. Understand how Diffie Hellman works.
-Why it is secure for active attack?
+Why it is not secure for active attack?
-2.
+2. How to make Diffie Hellman secure?
 3. How Merkle Puzzle works and the complexities
-4.
+##